 An experienced West Virginia oil and gas car accident lawyer can answer questions about commercial auto policy limits covered by your situation.

 How to Strengthen Your Case

-Do not speak with the responsible party’s insurance until you have consulted a West Virginia oil and gas accident attorney.
+If the at-fault party’s insurance company wants a statement from you, do not speak with them until you have consulted a West Virginia oil and gas accident attorney.
 Insurance companies have one main goal in personal injury cases: minimizing their payouts to victims.
 Insurance adjusters can use your statements against you and may deny your claim.

 Taking the Next Step: Consult a West Virginia Oil and Gas Accident Lawyer

 The importance of the next step is critical.
 You want to select an attorney with years of experience working in oil and gas trucking industry personal injury cases.
 That is true whether you are the driver or passenger injured in your personal car or an oil and gas employee injured on the job.